minio/minio/docs/gateway/azure.md

 # MinIO Azure Gateway [![Slack](https://slack.min.io/slack?type=svg)](https://slack.min.io)

 MinIO Gateway adds Amazon S3 compatibility to Microsoft Azure Blob Storage.

+## Support

+Gateway implementations are frozen and are not accepting any new features.
+Please reports any bugs at <https://github.com/minio/minio/issues> .
+If you are an existing customer please login to <https://subnet.min.io> for production support.

 ## Run MinIO Gateway for Microsoft Azure Blob Storage

 ### Using Docker

 ```
 podman run \
  -p 9000:9000 \